Why the name "Ovi & Violet International"?

 Who are the founders?

-Amy E. Hehre MSPAS, PA-C, CEO in partnership with her husband Robert Hehre MPAS, PA-C, COO.
-The Hehres became friends at church camp 10 years ago, were married in 2015, and are currently fostering to adopt their two precious children Lily and Moses in a little apartment home on the fifth-floor of the OVI Children’s Hospital in Suna Migori, Kenya.
+Amy Hehre MSPAS, PA-C, CEO in partnership with her husband Robert Hehre MPAS, PA-C, COO.
+The Hehres became friends at church camp in 2007, were married in 2015, and are currently raising two precious children Lily and Moses in a little apartment home in the OVI Children’s Hospital.

 What is OVI Currently doing?